Yvette Calderon

-Yvette Calderon is an American physician who is Chair and Professor of Emergency Medicine in the Icahn School of Medicine at Mount Sinai.
+Yvette Calderon is an American physician who is Chair of the Department of Emergency Medicine for Jefferson Health System.
 Her research has focused on health disparities in Manhattan, with a particular focus on HIV and hepatitis C. She was elected to the National Academy of Medicine in 2022.

 Early life and education

 Calderon was raised in a housing project in Hell's Kitchen.
 Her parents both emigrated to Manhattan from Puerto Rico.
 Her father was a member of Borinqueneers, the 65th Infantry Regiment who served during the Korean War.
 She was mentored by a philanthropist who created a program to keep students off the streets, and had the opportunity to visit the Mount Sinai Health System.
 She eventually attended Brown University, then earned her medical degree at the Albert Einstein College of Medicine.
 She completed her internship in internal medicine at Englewood Hospital and Medical Center, before moving to the Jacobi Medical Center for her residency.